 The growth in co-investments has opened up new avenues for investors to construct their private portfolios and build out exposure to the asset class.
-Investors can access co-investment opportunities in different ways too, allowing for additional optionality in portfolio construction.
+Investors can access co-investment opportunities in different ways too, providing more flexibility in portfolio construction.
 Single co-investments are offered to existing investors in private equity funds to double down on individual deals.
-There is also the option to invest in a specialized closed-ended co-investment fund that invests alongside top-tier fund managers that have shown a proven track record.
+There is also the option to invest in specialised, closed-ended co-investment funds that invests alongside top-tier fund managers that have shown a proven track record.

 Co-investments give investors the opportunity to make minority investments in individual companies alongside private equity managers.
-Private equity firms will invite their investors to back specific, hand-picked deals, allowing investors to have visibility on what they will be investing in, and the discretion to accept or decline as they require.
-This is unlike investing in traditional, 10-year private equity fund structures which are blind-pool vehicles where a manager raises money from investors against a specific investment strategy.
-Investors do not know what companies the private equity firm will acquire through the life of the fund.
+Private equity firms will invite their co-investors to back specific, hand-picked deals, allowing them to have visibility on what they will be investing in, and the discretion to accept or decline as they require.
+This is unlike investing in traditional, 10-year private equity fund structures where a manager raises money against a specific investment strategy, and investors do not know what companies will be acquired through the life of the fund.

-The product has gained in popularity for several reasons, but arguably the biggest appeal for investors has been the attractive economics of co-investments.
-Unlike private equity funds, which typically charge a management fee of 2% and carried interest of 20%, single co-investment deals will typically be offered without incurring any management fee or carried interest charges at all.
-Investments made via co-investment funds are typically charged a 1% fee and 10% carried interest.
+The product has gained in popularity for several reasons, but arguably the biggest appeal has been the attractive economics of co-investments.
+Unlike private equity funds, which typically charge a management fee of two percent and carried interest of 20 percent, single co-investment deals will typically be offered without incurring any management fee or carried interest charges at all.
+Investments made via co-investment funds are typically charged a one percent fee and 10 percent carried interest.

-Favorable economics aside, co-investing also gives investors more flexibility and control over their private equity portfolios.
-Investors with specific geographical or sector insight, for instance, can leverage their knowledge by choosing co-investment deals that map onto their expertise.
+Co-investors can also gain more control over their private equity portfolios.
+Investors with specific geographical or sector insight, for instance, can leverage their knowledge by choosing deals that map onto their expertise.
 In a fundraising market where blue-chip managers regularly have to cap allocations to their primary funds to accommodate demand, co-investing gives investors scope to increase their exposure to top-tier managers by investing alongside them on individual deals.

 Co-investments have also been shown to potentially deliver outperformance over time.
-A 2016 study by academics Reiner Braun, Tim Jenkinson and Christoph Schemmerl, for example, suggests that well diversified portfolios of ten or more co-investments outperform fund returns.⁴ In addition, BlackRock’s analysis of Preqin’s performance data shows that co-investment funds outperform direct private equity funds in nine out of ten recent vintage years based on the median net IRR.⁵
+A 2016 study by academics from the universities of Munich and Oxford, for example, suggests that well diversified portfolios of 10 or more co-investments outperform fund returns.7 In addition, BlackRock’s analysis of Preqin’s performance data shows that co-investment funds outperform direct private equity funds in 9 out of 10 recent vintage years based on the median net internal rate of return (IRR)8.

 As with any investment, co-investing comes with certain risks and investors stand to lose all capital invested.
-In a healthy portfolio, co-investments should only comprise a small percentage of the overall portfolio.
-Inadvertent adverse selection is a possibility - it is impossible to tell in advance what will be the quality of the deals that come forward for co-investment.
-Co-investment also requires investment in teams with the experience to assess deals on an individual basis.
-LPs need to make quick decisions, which require resources and experience.
+Co-investments should only comprise a small percentage of the overall portfolio.
+Issues include a lack of visibility of what the deal pipeline is; it is impossible to tell in advance what the quality of the deals will be that come forward as opportunities.
+Co-investing also requires spending resources on teams with the experience to assess deals on an individual basis.
+LPs need to make quick decisions off the back of these assessments as well, which requires resources and experience.

-Investors also have the opportunity to undertake their own due diligence, adding an additional layer of scrutiny to investment decisions; and even in a scenario where a co-investment deal ends up underperforming the multiple on invested capital (MOIC) of a fund as a whole, the lower fees and carry on co-investment can still see an investor come away with net returns that are on par (or even better) than overall fund performance.
+Investors also have the opportunity to undertake their own due diligence, adding an additional layer of scrutiny to investment decisions.
+Even in a scenario where a co-investment deal ends up underperforming the multiple on invested capital (MOIC) of a fund as a whole, the lower fees and carry on co-investment can still see an investor come away with net returns that are on par–or even better–than overall fund performance.

 This scale has given the team the resource and insight to screen the market for the best opportunities, secure quality co-invest deal flow, conduct effective due diligence and execute on the selected deals.

-The firm undertakes its own due diligence, works through all GP due diligence and can close a co-investment deal within four to five weeks.
+The firm undertakes its own due diligence, works through all GP due diligence and has been known to close a co-investment deal within four to five weeks.
 Moonfare’s capability, and the team’s experience, has enabled Moonfare to land co-investments with some of the industry’s best managers.
 Highlights include deals alongside top-quartile managers Insight Partners and Cinven to acquire data aggregation and analytics platform Inovalon and wealth manager True Potential respectively.

-Embarking on co-investments does require careful thought and preparation, but every investor in private equity should be considering it given the attractive economics, diversification, and flexibility it offers.
+Embarking on co-investments does require careful thought and preparation, but private equity investors should be considering it given the attractive economics, diversification, and flexibility it offers.